chielorenz/outclass/README.md

 - A **parser**, that takes string inputs and returns the computed classes as string
 - A patchable **layer** system that can build and patch "layers" of classes
-- Write-once **slot** system, a mechanism to write immutable classes

 All components are exposed by the _out_ object that can be imported from _outclass_: